Facilities Available to Law School Student Organizations

 Lois Harden, the Law School's Facilities Manager, is the contact for student organizations with questions regarding office maintenance issues, furniture, lost or stolen keys, etc. To obtain keys, the chairperson of the student organization must submit to Ms. Harden the names of the individuals who are authorized to receive keys.
 She will then provide the organization with the necessary key requisition forms.
 The student organizations are responsible for obtaining the keys from the Key Office, which is located in the Church Street parking structure.
 Each key requires a $10.00 cash deposit, which is refunded upon return of the keys to the Key Office.
 The Law School is not responsible for items lost or stolen as a result of an office being left unlocked.

 Student organizations that wish to reserve rooms at the Law School for events must be officially recognized by the LSSS as an active student organization.
 Priority for reservations is given first to classes, then to administrative reservations for Law School events, and then to student groups.
 Student group reservation requests are processed in the order in which they are received, with consideration given to group size, type of event, and available space.
 However, student organization reservations, like others, are subject to cancellation should an overriding academic or institutional need arise.
-The Office of the Registrar is responsible for coordinating the use of classrooms, seminar rooms, corridor and courtyard space, and Hutchins Hall tables.
+The Office of Student Records coordinates the use of rooms within the Law School for classes, seminars, and other academic uses.
+The Office of Finance and Planning coordinates Law School room use for all other events, including conferences, meetings, and student organization activities.

 Students and student groups may reserve space in the Lawyers Club for meetings, receptions, and other events.
 All events must be scheduled through the Club's Director, Diane Nafranowicz (firstname.lastname@example.org, 734.764.1116), whose office is located next to the Club’s reception desk.
 Reservations and a signed contract are required in advance of any group’s community area use.
 Catering services may be available; please request catering menu and prices two weeks prior to an event.